The College Years

 Â Carl Davidson and the New Party

 Â We have heard about Bomber Bill, but we hear little about fellow SDS member Carl Davidson.
 According to Discover the Networks, Davidson was an early supporter of Barack Obama and a prominent member of Chicago’s New Party, a synthesis of CPUSA members, Socialists, ACORN veterans and other radicals.
 Obama sought and received the New Party’s endorsement, and they assisted with his campaign.
 The New Party also developed a strong relationship with ACORN.
-As an excellent article on the New Party observes: “Barack Obama knew what he was getting into and remains an ideal New Party candidate.”
+As an on the New Party observes: “Barack Obama knew what he was getting into and remains an ideal New Party candidate.”

 Â George Soros